 Platelets for transfusion are stored as a hyperconcentrated suspension contained in plastic bags.
-The suspension is continuously agitated at controlled temperatures near 22°C. In these storage conditions, platelet anaerobic metabolism eventually leads to acidosis and subsequent storage lesion.
-28,29 Platelets are metabolically active cells and respond quickly to environmental disturbance by cell activation which is regulated by Ca2+ fluxes.
+The suspension is continuously agitated at controlled temperatures near 22°C. In these storage conditions, platelet anaerobic metabolism eventually leads to acidosis and subsequent storage lesion.^{28,29} Platelets are metabolically active cells and respond quickly to environmental disturbance by cell activation which is regulated by Ca2+ fluxes.
 This way, platelets generate ATP at six times the rate of muscle cells and 13 times the rate of red cells.30 Long term storage of platelets ex vivo therefore is a challenge of controlling metabolic (stress) rate.

 As in other cells, platelets produce reducing equivalents in the tricarboxylic acid cycle (alternative names: Kreb's or citric acid cycle) by reduction of NAD+ to NADH.
 In most cells, NAD availability therefore is an important determinant of mitochondrial respiration and cell survival.
 Yet, NAD is not only consumed during mitochondrial respiration.
 The NAD molecule acts as a crucial coenzyme in other biochemical pathways where it is catabolized, hence not recycled.
-Sirtuins and PARPs constitute the bulk of such NAD scavengers and these enzymes have been detected in platelets at the RNA level.
-15-17 This way, NAD content declines during aging and has been found to be at the nexus of senescence signaling.
-14 Consequently, caloric restriction and/or dietary supplementation of NAD precursors like NR can retain or restore NAD levels and attenuate some molecular effects of aging.
-31
+Sirtuins and PARPs constitute the bulk of such NAD scavengers and these enzymes have been detected in platelets at the RNA level.15-17 This way, NAD content declines during aging and has been found to be at the nexus of senescence signaling.14 Consequently, caloric restriction and/or dietary supplementation of NAD precursors like NR can retain or restore NAD levels and attenuate some molecular effects of aging.31

 Our study shows that when assuming a mean platelet volume of 9 fL, the intracellular NAD content in resting healthy donor platelets is 533 μ M on average.
 We found no similar studies that have measured NAD levels in platelets, so could not compare with existing studies.
 An older study in human red blood cells found just 42 nmol per mL of "packed red blood cells."
 An estimation of the total cell volume in such conditions assuming 60% hematocrit returns an intracellular NAD concentration of 70 μ M which is seven times less than platelets.
-However, it is suggested that in general, mammalian cells bear intracellular NAD concentrations >200 μ M. 32 For instance, measurements in human brain tissue returned an intracellular NAD concentration of 370 μ M, in vivo.
-33

-The past decades have provided evidence that raising NAD levels by supplementation of niacin precursors to cells, tissues, or entire organisms can rejuvenate and even extend life-span.34 Platelets are no different and respond to NR supplementation by increasing intracellular NAD levels.
-In our study, NAD content in platelets increased at an average rate of 1.5 fmol per 1000 cells per day, resulting in an almost 10-fold increase at the end of the 23-day study yielding millimolar concentrations of intracellular NAD.
+However, it is suggested that in general, mammalian cells bear intracellular NAD concentrations >200 μ M.32 For instance, measurements in human brain tissue returned an intracellular NAD concentration of 370 μ M, in vivo.33 our study, NAD content in platelets increased at an average rate of 1.5 fmol per 1000 cells per day, resulting in an almost 10-fold increase at the end of the 23-day study yielding millimolar concentrations of intracellular NAD.
 The rate of NAD synthesis is strikingly similar to other mammalian cells supplemented in vitro with similar concentrations of NR.35 For instance, when HEK293 cells were supplemented with a similar concentration of NR (~600 μM), its NAD content almost doubled in the course of 2 days of tissue culture.
 This demonstrates that platelets carry the molecular machinery of salvage pathway NAD synthesis and readily respond to precursor supplementation by increasing intracellular NAD levels.
 At the same time, control senescent platelets gradually lost NAD over the course of the study indicating that also platelets suffer from decreasing NAD levels while aging (ex vivo).